MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_02_Create a virtual network infrastructure.md

 4. Select **Next: Disks** then **Next: Networking.

-5. In the **Networking** tab, enter or select the following information:
+5. In the **Networking** tab, verify or enter the following information:

    |Setting|Value|
    |---|---|